Immigration

 Net migration rates per 1,000 people in 2023.
 On net people travel from redder countries to bluer countries.

 Immigration is the international movement of people to a destination country of which they are not usual residents or where they do not possess nationality in order to settle as permanent residents.
-Commuters, tourists, and other short-term stays in a destination country do not fall under the definition of immigration or migration; seasonal labour immigration is sometimes included, however.
+Commuters, tourists, and other short-term stays in a destination country do not fall under the definition of immigration or migration—though an individual could overstay a travel visa and become an immigrant or permanent resident—seasonal labour is sometimes included in the definition of immigration.

 Economically, research suggests that migration can be beneficial both to the receiving and sending countries.

 The academic literature provides mixed findings for the relationship between immigration and crime worldwide.
 Research shows that country of origin matters for speed and depth of immigrant assimilation, but that there is considerable assimilation overall for both first- and second-generation immigrants.

 Discrimination based on nationality is legal in most countries.
 Extensive evidence of discrimination against foreign-born persons in criminal justice, business, the economy, housing, health care, media, and politics has been found.